jeka-dev/jeka/dev.jeka.core/src/main/doc/Getting Started.md

 import static dev.jeka.core.api.depmanagement.JkJavaDepScopes.*;

-class Build extends JkRun {
+class Build extends JkCommands{

     final JkPluginJava javaPlugin = getPlugin(JkPluginJava.class);

     /*
-     * Configures plugins to be bound to this run class.
+     * Configures plugins to be bound to this command class.
 When this method is called, option
      * fields have already been injected from command line.
      */
     @Override